 Furthermore, the display on all Fenix 7 series is powered by the regular transflective memory-in-pixel display.
 It’s quite colorful at 283 PPI, and it’s also very bright to read.

 Navigation has been enhanced as for the first time, all models are touchscreen.
-This is in addition to 5 physical buttons that make it easy to access the new revamped interface.
+This is in addition to 5 physical buttons that make it easy to navigate the new revamped interface.
 There are lots of watch faces to choose from on the Garmin Connect app which is now available on the watch.

 Garmin Fenix 7S vs 7 vs 7X – Activity Tracking